galaxyeden/Candy-the-Catacorn/README.md

 # Candy the Catacorn

 This is the GitHub Pages branch for [Candy's personal webpage](https://galaxyallie.space/candy-the-catacorn).
-Suggestions and updates are welcome :D